jembi/platform/README.md

 - Be wary of allocating CPU limits to ELK Stack services.
 These seem to fail with CPU limits and their already implemented health checks.
 - Take note to not allocate less memory to ELK Stack services than their JVM heap sizes.
 - Exit code 137 indicates an out-of-memory failure.
 When running into this, it means that the service has been allocated too little memory.

+## Backups

+### Postgres (Hapi-FHIR)

+To start up Hapi FHIR and ensure that the backups can be made, ensure that you have created the directory that Hapi FHIR is intent on bind mounting to